-- Will my formula below work for your situation?
+- Will this strategy work for your situation?

 - What am I missing here?